 - Hospitalized children and families can now discuss receiving the COVID-19 vaccine during their admission with their care teams.

 Families with common questions or concerns regarding the vaccine (side-effects, efficacy, etc.) are encouraged to read our Frequently Asked Questions (FAQ) pages on both the age 12-15 and 5-11 vaccines, which have been updated in light of the Omicron wave.

 Concerns on Pregnancy, Fertility and the Adult Vaccine

 Expectant mothers, and families looking to have children are encouraged to look at the following resources regarding the COVID-19 vaccines, pregnancy, and fertility:

 More Vaccine Resources

 Back to School Resources

 Back-to-school preparations are never easy, but with COVID still circulating and most schools returning to full-time instruction, many parents and children may be anxious.
-Thankfully, due to vaccines for faculty, staff, and students above the age of 12, and mitigations likes masks for younger kids, schools have the ability to re-open safely this fall.

 Anxiety and Mental Health